digital-societies-institute/digital-societies-institute/_projects/city-operating-system.md

 layout: project
 order: 3
 permalink: "/city-operating-system/"
-title: The Operating System for Digital City
+title: The Digital City Operating System
 ---

 **CityOS.dev** is our exciting project to develop an operating system for digital societies.